 VOICEMAIL PAINTINGS: 2018-2019

-Voicemail Paintings is a series based on voicemail messages I had saved since moving back to America, some years back.
+This series is based on voicemail messages I have saved since moving back to America.
 Each painting is a visual representation of language that is used in the message: the abstracted imagery and lines correspond to a sound wave of this spoken audio.
 The title references this text, and the number relates to the order of the message received.